 Serra is the project coordinator of Project EF: Executive Function in Infants and Toddlers Born Low Birth Weight (LBW) and Preterm.
 Serra has presented at numerous national and state conferences and is the elected Member-at-Large to the Division of Early Childhood (DEC) Executive Board and a liaison for DEC’s diversity council, VOICES.
 She is also serving as Oregon Ambassador for the the Early Childhood Technical Assistance (ECTA) Center’s aRPy project.
 At the state level, she serves as an active member for Oregon DEC and Oregon Higher Education Consortium.
 When not working, she enjoys painting, reading, cooking, and spending quality time with her family.

 Patrick Aldrich received his bachelor’s degree in Wildlife biology and a minor in Entomology from the University of California, Davis in 1997.
 After graduation, he spent 5 years in various field biology positions, studying a wide array subjects from Bowerbird mating systems in Australia to integrated pest management of ground squirrels in Northern California.
-He subsequently decided to return to school to pursue a PhD at the University of Hawaii, Manoa.
-For his doctoral work (for which he is ABD), he studied the spatio-temporal variation of pollination networks in Hawaiian tropical dry forests.
+He subsequently decided to return to school to pursue a PhD at the University of Hawaii, Manoa, where he studied the spatio-temporal variation of pollination networks in Hawaiian tropical dry forests.
 Following his graduate work, he was the project director for a project that used spatial analyses to study the random correspondence of fingerprint patterns.
 Through his work, he has acquired extensive experience in biostatistics.
-He is currently the data manager and statistician for the Oregon QRIS and other projects at the Teaching Research Institute, and continues to apply parametric, non-parametric and likelihood methodologies to analyze various datasets associated with early childhood research.
+He is currently the data manager and statistician for the Oregon QRIS and other projects at The Research Institute, and continues to apply parametric, non-parametric and likelihood methodologies to analyze various datasets associated with early childhood and educational research.

 Project Director Project PEPI, Project Executive Function, and Co-PI Project PIECE